Jace Sayler

-James M. "Jace" Sayler (born February 27, 1979) is a former professional American football defensive tackle.
+James M. "Jace" Sayler (born February 27, 1979) is an American former professional football defensive tackle.
 He was signed by the New England Patriots as an undrafted free agent in 2001.
 He played college football at Michigan State.

-Sayler has also been a member of the Washington Redskins and San Francisco 49ers.
+Sayler was also a member of the Washington Redskins and San Francisco 49ers.

-After Jace's career-ending back injury with the 49ers, he has undergone multiple operations over the years.
+After Sayler's career-ending back injury with the 49ers, he has undergone multiple operations over the years.
 While traveling for treatments and therapy for his back he met his wife Christine.
 Jace and Christine have two children and currently reside in the Midwest where they raise their family.

-Early years
+Early life

 Sayler played high school football at McHenry High School West Campus in McHenry, Illinois, where he was an all-state selection at tight end and defensive end.

 College career

 After graduating from high school, Sayler attended Michigan State University.
 Sayler switched to defensive tackle in his junior season of 1999, finishing with 46 tackles and three sacks.
 He started every game of his senior season in 2000, recording 53 tackles.